Similarity surfaces, connections, and the measurable Riemann mapping theorem: The density argument, without parameter

 \begin{remark} Density arguments like the one presented here have been known for a while.
 A nice example is given in \cite{Hu}, Section~4.6, which presents a proof of the measurable Riemann mapping theorem, and Theorem~4.7.2.
 Our presentation here is quite similar, with more details.
 A slightly different type of density argument is performed in \cite{Lav1} (translated in \cite{Lav2}). \end{remark}

-\loctitle{Approximation}
+\subsection{Approximation}

-We are given some $\mu \in L^\infty(\C)$ whose essential supremum is $<1$.
+We are given some $\mu \in L^\infty(\C)$ with $\|\mu\|_\infty<1$.
+We recall that the norm is the essential supremum of the representatives of $\mu$.
 Let $\mu_n$ be the following approximation of $\mu$: \begin{itemize} \item divide the square defined by $|\Re z|<n$, $|\Im z|<n$ into small squares of side $1/n$ (there will be $4n^4$ of them); let $\mu_n$ be constant in the interior of each of those squares, equal to the average\footnote{About the choice of averaging, see \Cref{sec:var-avg}.} of $\mu$ on this square. \item elsewhere let $\mu_n(z)=0$. \end{itemize} Note that